suchetamahato/Microsoft-Power-BI/README.md

 🔸 **Data Cleaning**: Cleaned the dataset using Power Query tool, ensuring data quality by handling missing values, removing duplicates, and addressing any other data inconsistencies.

-🔸 **Data Transformation**: Used DAX Functions to get Custom columns into the report.
-I also did tasks like aggregating data, creating calculated columns, or performing other data manipulations to make it suitable for analysis.
+🔸 **Data Transformation**: Used DAX Functions to get custom columns into the report.
+I also undertook tasks like aggregating data, creating calculated columns, or performing other data manipulations to make it suitable for analysis.

 🔸 **Data Visualization**: Built a dashboard in Microsoft Power BI, which serves as a visual representation of my analysis.
 Dashboards are excellent for presenting insights in a user-friendly manner.